Oral & Maxillofacial Surgery - Temporomandibular Joint Replacement Surgery Information for patients

 You may experience:

-Numbness to your face on the side of the surgery.
+- Numbness to your face on the side of the surgery.
 This usually wears off without any intervention.
 It can take several months to recover.
 There is a very small chance it can be permanent.
 The nerve that supplies feeling to your earlobe can also be affected, resulting in numbness and tingling in that area.

 - It is usual for your bite to feel slightly altered and for you to hear new noises from your new joint.
 This should not cause you worry.

-- Continued pain or no change to pain levels, as TMJ pain is multi-factorial and some pain may still come from the muscles around the joint.
+- Continued pain or no change to pain levels, as TMJ pain is multifactorial and some pain may still come from the muscles around the joint.

 - Inability to move your jaw from side to side.
 This is a mechanical property of a TMJR.
 Currently the design of a TMJR will not allow this movement.